reach-sh/reach-lang/docs-md/src/guide-changelog.md

 If you would like the old behavior, then you'll want to create a new participant, perhaps called `Constructor`, that exists simply to run `Constructor.publish(); commit();`, but we expect that almost no one actually wants the old behavior exactly.
 Instead, you probably want to select one of your existing participants and assign the first publication to them.
++ 2021/09/16: The backend interface to deployed contracts was updated, so old contracts will not work with this version.
-+ 2021/09/16: The backend interface to the compiled objects was updated, so you'll need to recompile for this release and older, deployed contracts will not work with this version.
++ 2021/09/16: The backend interface to the compiled objects was updated, so you'll need to recompile for this release.

 ## 0.1.4: 2021/09 - 2021/09

-Version 0.1.4 is the current Reach release version.
+Version 0.1.4 is is an old Reach release version.

 + 2021/09/15: `muldiv` added.
 + 2021/09/08: Add `--stop-after-eval` and `--verify-timeout` options to `reach compile`.